West Papua football team

-The West Papua football team is a team from the Indonesian western half of the island of Western New Guinea.
+The West Papua football team is a football team from the Indonesian half (Western New Guinea) of the New Guinea island.
 It is a member of ConIFA, having previously been a member of the NF-Board.
-On 23 June 2005, the West Papua national football team played in the 2005 UNPO Cup in The Hague.
-They played only one match against South Moluccas.
-They drew (1–1), and South Moluccas won on penalties.
-West Papuans were listed to take part in the 2006 VIVA World Cup but then withdrew.
+On 23 June 2005, the West Papua national football team played in the UNPO Cup in The Hague.
+They played only one match, against South Moluccas.
+West Papuans were listed to take part in the 2006 VIVA World Cup, but withdrew.
+The Football Association West Papua was founded in 2017.

-The national team returned to action in 2019, playing a friendly against East Turkestan, for the first time after 14 years hiatus.
+The national team returned to action in 2019, playing a friendly against East Turkestan, after 14 years hiatus.
 On 25 January 2020, the F.A.W.P. was accepted in to ConIFA as its full member.

-Football Association West Papua

-The Football Association West Papua is the football association of West Papua and was founded in 2017.